vinceimbat/vinceimbat/content/2024-07 monthly report.md

 - Attended Kiitsu Kyōkai with Celia and Andrew twice.
 - Seiza w/ Miki Nakura and Jeff
 - Re-read the foreword for [[a week thoreau|A Week]].
-- Redid a test to find [[my top values]] and they remained the same although with a slightly different order.
+- Redid a test to find [[my core values]] and they remained the same although with a slightly different order.

 # Writing